-Access to this data is only possible again, by mounting the protected container (where the encrypted data is stored and in this case the block device) to an arbitrary location in a special way.
+Access to this data is only possible again by mounting the protected container (where the encrypted data is stored and, in this case, the block device) to an arbitrary location in a special way.

-Linux Disk Encryption Software
+Linux disk Encryption Software

 Device-mapper crypt (Dm-crypt) offers a generic way to make virtual layers of block devices.
-Device-mapper crypt target offers clear encryption of block devices, and it uses the kernel crypto API.
-The user of dm-crypt can specify one of the symmetric encryption, a key (of any allowed size), an iv generation mode and the user can create a new block device in /dev writes to the device are encrypted and reads decrypted.
+Device-mapper crypt target offers explicit encryption of block devices, and it uses the kernel crypto API.
+The user of dm-crypt can specify one of the symmetric encryption, a key (of any allowed size), an iv generation mode, and the user can create a new block device in /dev writes to the device are encrypted and reads decrypted.